 Dr. Feller and Dr. Jones started working with FUE in 2002.
-Because Dr. Woods was not sharing the details of his procedure and no one knew what kinds of tools he was using it was up to these doctors to come up with their own ideas on how to perform this new procedure.
+Because Dr. Woods was not sharing the details of his procedure and no one knew what tools he was using it was up to these doctors to come up with their own ideas on how to perform this new procedure.
+News of this new procedure being offered was being spread by very few online resources as most forums were just as resistant to the idea of FUE as most doctors were.
 Dr. Jones simply used medical biopsy punches or some other readily available punch but Dr. Feller soon patented his own tools, and subsequently other doctors started to take note and also investigate FUE.
 Dr. Bernstein and Dr. Rassman of NHI (New Hair Institute) wrote the first medical paper on the subject in 2002 and came up with what is known as the “FOX” test.
 The FOX test was designed to help identify individuals that are good candidates for FUE and those that are not good candidates for FUE.
 Dr. John Cole of Alpharetta, Georgia also became interested in FUE in 2002 and it is reported that he travelled to Sydney Australia in an attempt to learn from Dr. Woods but for some reason the meeting never progressed beyond the initial introduction and Dr. Cole unfortunately returned to Georgia empty handed.
 Dr. Cole however is a determined and driven man and he took it upon himself to create his own version of FUE that he calls “FIT”.
 This stands for Follicular Isolation Technique and it basically introduced depth control to the process of FUE.
 Dr. Cole transitioned his practice to mainly offer FUE ( and lots of body hair) by the middle of 2003 but he still performed strip surgery for several years.
 Dr. Cole became North America’s main proponent of FUE albeit in the form of his proprietary hair transplant technology he called FIT until around 2006 when new clinics were emerging that similarly also only offered FUE.
 FIT eventually was renamed CIT or “Cole Isolation Technique”.
 To this day no one knows any of the details about how Dr. Woods performs his FUE procedure.

 The hair restoration industry has slowly but surely started to transition away from strip toward FUE but the real push began around 2008 with the introduction of Neograft® hair transplant technology.
 Neograft® is a motorized, hand held FUE device that has a rotating punch that “scores” the follicular unit.
 This is nothing new as there were other motorized punches being developed and introduced around the same time but the Neograft was different in that it offered extraction AND implantation.
 It was a novel and unique idea.
 The way that it works is that once the graft is scored a high powered vacuum attached to the end of the hand held wand would suck the graft out of the donor scalp, through a tube, and into a reservoir filled with chilled saline as a storage medium.
 Once the grafts were extracted the user would make some adjustments to the machine and then the system would push the grafts back through the tubing to be inserted into the recipient sites made by the wand.
 This sounds like the perfect system but there was one issue that kept getting in the way of this being the pinnacle of hair restoration.
 Desiccation.
 This would occur when the vacuum used to suck the grafts out would dry the grafts out in an instant and once this happens you can’t suddenly rehydrate the graft expecting it to survive.
 This wasn’t a consistent problem across the board but it is bad enough that you just don’t see solid results like you get from other FUE systems.
 There are a few FUE doctors that have taken the Neograft and modified it to eliminate the vacuum process.
 Once such doctor is Dr. Alan Bauman of Florida.
 He was one of the first users of Neograft in North America but subsequently he was also one of the first and only to modify the machine for his own use and to do that meant to eliminate the only component that separates Neograft form it’s competitors.
 There are other aspects of Neograft that some find attractive as a piece of the overall system but those are personal choices and preferences.
 Neograft made an impact on the industry for two reasons.